Colorado Lagoon: Wildlife

 Various species of jellyfish, stingrays, and fish, such as round stingray, yellowfin croaker, California halibut, and grey smooth-hound inhabit the lagoon's waters.
+Moon jellies commonly wash up onto its beaches.
 A large seagrass ecosystem (primarily of Zostera marina) exists underwater as well.
-A variety of birds (Note: Including grey plover, brown pelican, California gull, double-crested cormorant, great blue heron, great egret, American coot, red-breasted merganser, snowy egret, tricolored heron, spotted sandpiper, western sandpiper, least sandpiper, Canada goose, long-billed curlew, osprey, northern rough-winged swallow, golden-crowned sparrow, western kingbird, swinhoe's white-eye, killdeer, red-tailed hawk, Cooper's hawk, and red-shouldered hawk.) can also be commonly found at the park and bees and butterflies like fiery skipper are a frequent sight.
+A variety of birds (Note: Including grey plover, brown pelican, California gull, double-crested cormorant, great blue heron, great egret, American coot, red-breasted merganser, snowy egret, tricolored heron, spotted sandpiper, western sandpiper, least sandpiper, Canada goose, long-billed curlew, osprey, northern rough-winged swallow, golden-crowned sparrow, western kingbird, swinhoe's white-eye, killdeer, red-tailed hawk, Cooper's hawk, and red-shouldered hawk.) can also be commonly found at the park and bees and butterflies are a frequent sight.
 Striped shore crabs live on the shores.
-Borders of the water area contain plants of the coastal sage scrub plant community (Note: Such as toyon, Menzies' goldenbush, California sunflower, dune buckwheat, giant coreopsis, hollowleaf annual lupine, spotted locoweed, coastal tidytips, common deerweed, desert wishbone-bush, beach suncup, round-tooth snake-lily, California poppy, California brittlebush, and purple Chinese houses.) but change to a salt marsh habitat as it gets closer to the water.
+Borders of the water area contain plants of the coastal sage scrub plant community (Note: Such as toyon, Menzies' goldenbush, California sunflower, dune buckwheat, giant coreopsis, hollowleaf annual lupine, spotted locoweed, coastal tidytips, common deerweed, desert wishbone-bush, beach suncup, round-tooth snake-lily, California poppy, California brittlebush, and purple Chinese houses.) but change to a salt marsh or mudflat habitat as it gets closer to the water.
 The rest of the park is covered in turf.

+History

+The area was formerly a salt marsh in the Los Cerritos Wetlands, part of the San Gabriel River delta and was inhabited by the Tongva people.
+It was dredged in the 1920s to allow for recreational rowing.
+The park was formerly a part of Recreation Park; the city bought the park in 1923 from the San Gabriel River Improvement Company, one of Henry E. Huntington's holdings, and the Alamitos Land Company.
+The lagoon originally opened up into Alamitos Bay, but a bulkhead and tide gates were built in 1932 that made Colorado Street able to cross the body of water.
+The tide gates allowed for the lagoon's water level to be adjusted for diving events.
+A three-story diving platform was installed and was used in the trials for diving at the 1932 Summer Olympics.
+It continued to be used until its removal in the 1950s.
+The park became less popular for swimming in the 1960s after the channel emptying into Alamitos Bay was turned into a 900 ft-long tunnel that was to be used for a canceled freeway.
+After the lagoon become more polluted, locals began to dub it "Polio Pond".
+In 1970, the site that the canceled freeway was to originally occupy was turned into Marina Vista Park.